vmware/vcf-security-and-compliance-guidelines/threat-resources/BRICKSTORM/AUDIT-EVENTS.md

 Filter results against your approved VM naming patterns and folder structure.

-**Priority**: ⚠️ HIGH (CRITICAL if during operational hours 01:00-10:00 UTC)
+**Priority**: HIGH (CRITICAL if during operational hours 01:00-10:00 UTC)

 ### Rule 17: Ghost NIC Lateral Movement (T1021)

 **Attack Description**: UNC6201 has been observed creating temporary virtual network adapters ("Ghost NICs") on VMs running on VMware ESX hosts.
-These adapters are connected to target port groups for lateral movement, then deleted to minimize forensic artifacts.
+UNC6201 connects the adapters to target port groups for lateral movement, then deletes them to minimize forensic artifacts.
 Because the adapters exist only briefly, they evade periodic inventory checks.

 **Trigger**: `VmReconfiguredEvent` where `configSpec.deviceChange` involves a `VirtualEthernetCard` with:
 - `operation = "add"` followed by `operation = "remove"` for the same VM within a short timeframe (hours)